sail-sg/EditAnything/README.md

 Highlight features:
 - Pretrained ControlNet with SAM mask as condition enables the image generation with fine-grained control.
+- category-unrelated SAM mask enables more forms of editing and generation.
 - BLIP2 text generation enables text guidance-free control.